 An active command of a language is essential for lively communication but it is also the key to the culture it is spoken in.
-Only when expats are able to communicate with new neighbours and colleagues in their own language, will the new culture be understood and the new way of life make sense.
+Only when newcomers are able to communicate with new neighbours and colleagues in their own language, will the new culture be understood and the new way of life make sense.

 Learning a language from an experienced teacher is important, but Direct Dutch is much more than just another language school.
 Our method ‘Home in on Holland’ points to the fact that our teachers act as linguistic pilots guiding newcomers through the Dutch cultural setting.